Throwing sports: History

 Most throwing sports use a defined field of play (including an area players may throw an object from, and an area where the object should fall) and a specific throwing method.
 Common one-armed throwing methods include overhand throwing (releasing with the arm above the shoulder) and underarm throwing (releasing with the arm below the shoulder).
 With both arms, overhead throwing and chest-passing are common actions.
 The type of throw used is highly influenced by the properties of the projectile: small, heavy objects are held and pushed away from the body (e.g. shot put); handled objects are swung and released with one or two hands (e.g. weight throw, keg toss); smaller, lighter objects such as balls and darts tend to use an extended overarm technique where distance or speed is required, and an underarm technique where greater precision is required.
 In these sports, most throws are taken from a static position or limited area.
-However, some sports do include a short run-up to the throw line, for example javelin throw and ten-pin bowling.
+However, some sports do include a short run-up to the throw line, for example javelin throw and tenpin bowling.

 Standardised throwing sports typically have high-level competitions across regions and a sports governing body, with the most common and international varieties having a world championship and a professional circuit.
 Those that are less standardised in format tend not to have highly organised competition and instead are played in a more casual or social setting.
 Throwing games with prizes are common funfair and carnival games, with varieties including ring toss and coconut shy games.